 Let’s say MVP2 is successful and you are seeing real traction of early adopters.
 You want to increase growth and are looking for deeper penetration of your early adopters as well as bringing on new clients some of them beyond the early adopters crowd.
 Based on feedback you’ve been collecting and your product management research you have a couple of areas that can potentially bring this growth.
-Some of them by the way extend your unique value proposition and some of them make your current product more robust.
+Some of them, by the way, extend your unique value proposition and some of them make your current product more robust.

-In the case of areas with strong indication of value you might go straight for Minimally Marketable Features (MMF).
+In the case of areas with a strong indication of value, you might go straight for Minimally Marketable Features (MMF).
 Finding the minimum piece that can start bringing in growth.
 The aim of the MMF is to bring in value.
 It assumes high certainty that there is value in this area and that we know what the product needs to be to provide this value.
 The reason to break a big feature into smaller MMFs is mainly time to market and the ability to bring in value in many areas, always keeping your option to move to another area and provide value in it rather than focusing for too long on a single direction.
 An indication that you are working on MMFs is that when one is being shipped you feel comfortable working on the next MMF in that area.
-If on the other hand you want to wait and see if your first MMF sticks…
+If on the other hand, you want to wait and see if your first MMF sticks…

 …then you are back in hypothesis land.
 But now your hypothesis is centered on a feature rather than your product.
 You have an area with high potential but also high uncertainty.
 The way to deal with it is to build a “pioneering” feature — the Minimum Viable Feature.
 The minimum feature that can still be viable for real use and learning from real customers.